daniellevb00/scraping-dutch-housing-market/README.md

 #### 2.7 Are relationships between individual instances made explicit (e.g., user's movie ratings, social network links)?
 If so, please describe how these relationships are made explicit.

 Yes, the municipalities are related to eachother by the province they are in.
-This is made explicit by the dataset by municipalities having the same value in the 'Province' column.
+When running our code for all municipality URLs in a certain province, all information for every municipality within that province will be the output.
+The parent URL (province) and child URL (municipality) are **always** connected.
+This is explicitly visible in the URL names too.
+For every municipality, the municipality name in the link follows the province name.
+E.g. 'tilburg/' always follows 'noord-brabant/: 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/tilburg/'

 #### 2.8 Are there recommended data splits (e.g. training,development/validation, testing)?
 If so, please provide a description of these splits, explaining the rationale behind them.